Woffee/fastapi_fall2024/readme.md

 5. Goto http://localhost:5050 to connect and manage the database.

-Fill in the following information and ensure they match the ones in the `docker-compose.yml` file.
+The following information must match the ones in the `docker-compose.yml` file.

+Login:

+- Email address / Username: `admin@example.com`
+- Passwird: `adminpassword`

+When add new server:

 - Host name/address: `postgres`
 - Port: `5432`